-- Your registration will be suspended; if you drive with a suspended registration, your vehicle may be impounded and you may be ticketed and/or fined.
+- Your registration will be suspended; if you drive with a suspended registration, they can impound your vehicle, and you may be ticketed and/or fined.

-- Failure to respond to MVA insurance notifications will result in your case being transferred to the Central Collections Unit (CCU).
+- If you fail to respond to MVA insurance notifications (FR-19 filing), they will transfer your case to the Central Collections Unit (CCU).

-- Once your case is sent to CCU, fines are subject to a 17% collection fee, and your income tax return will be intercepted.
+- Once they send you to CCU, fines are subject to a 17% collection fee, and your income tax return will be intercepted.

 Am I eligible for Maryland Auto Insurance?

-To qualify for auto insurance through Maryland Auto Insurance you must be:
+Are you wondering who is eligible for MAIF?
+To qualify for auto insurance through Maryland Auto Insurance, you must be: